-It would be so nice if moms could magically tell exactly what their babies will be like as they get older.
+It would be so nice if parents could magically tell exactly what their babies will be like as they get older.
 It's impossible not to be curious about everything from their personality, to their intelligence, to their size.
-For the most part, parents have to wait and see, but they can also make some educated guesses.
-If you're wondering about your baby's height, for example, there are some signs your baby is going to be tall that you can watch out for.
-(Of course, none of them are foolproof and only time will tell.)
+For the most part, parents have to wait and see, but, in some cases, they can also make some educated guesses.
+If you're wondering about your baby's height, for example, are there signs your baby will be tall that you can watch out for?

 I can definitely speak to this being a total crapshoot.
 As the product of a 5'2" mother and a 6'2" father, my height genes apparently came from my mom, as I share her short stature.
 I've spent a lot of money in my lifetime having clothes hemmed to my tiny frame.
 Then again, if it had gone the other way I'd be complaining about all the pants that didn't quite reach my ankle.
 Such is life, right?

 At first thought, you might guess that long babies become tall adults, but as Dr. Yamileth Cazorla-Lancaster, DO, MPH, MS, FAAP, a board-certified pediatrician, explains, that isn’t always that case.
 “The average birth length in the United States is around 20 inches,” Cazorla-Lancaster tells Romper.
 “Most full term babies will be around this length when they are born.
 Birth length is not strongly predictive of final adult height.
 Of course gestational age may affect the size of the baby at birth tremendously, so it's not necessarily predictive of above average stature.”